SilasReinagel/silasreinagel.github.io/static/delivering/C9_assembling_your_team.md

 ## Compelling Motivation

-The other thing that is really important is that you want everyone on your team to be highly motivated.
+The other crucial thing is that you want everyone on your team to be highly motivated.

 They need to be motivated not only to work on this project, but also to work on this project with this team.

-Without that motivation, you may find members disappearing from the project, or just burning through time without producing anything.
+Without that motivation, you may find members disappearing from the project or just burning through time without producing anything.

 This one is so important and so hard to get right that I have written a whole chapter about it.
 You'll be reading that one next.